Jiniverse/ComPhy_Peng/hw2/HOMEWORK NO.2.md

 ***Department of Physics, BNU***

-This is my answer to the second assignment from the course ***The Basics of Computing Physics*** lectured by Prof. Peng.
+This is my answer to the second assignment from the course ***Introduction to Computational Physics*** lectured by Prof. Peng.
 You can also download other nice code written by your classmates from the public E-mail.
 I recommend some of them:

 - 陈星合 : outstanding work with nice figures and vivid animation.
 An animated change of view is created in Prob.3, which looks like a camera zooming in and that impressed me a lot.
 - 王彧辰 : delicate program with well-organized code, effective looping structure and sufficient comments.
 An algorithm is provided in  Prob.2 that controls the circle rolling back and forth .